Time Allowed: 3 Hours

 - Traditional, it was believed that power should be concentrated in one hand because if power is divided, then it would be difficult to take rapid decisions and apply them.

 - But the development of the concept of democracy has changed this notion of power concentration in one hand.

 - This is so because democracy believes in the distribution of power among people as people are the source of authority.

-- Power can be divided among the various organs of the government, two sets of the government, hat is central and the state, community government etc.
+- Power can be divided among the various organs of the government, two sets of the government, that is central and the state, community government etc.

-- Moreover, concentration of power in one hands leads to revolution and war in the long run and breaks the unity of the nation.
+- Moreover, the concentration of power in one hand leads to revolution and war in the long run and breaks the unity of the nation.

 - Horizontal distribution of power allows different organs of government placed at the same level to exercise different powers.

 - Such separation ensures that none of the organs can exercise unlimited power.
 Each organ checks the others.